 Larger groups can negotiate a reasonable total cost.

-For further information - Send an email to firstname.lastname@example.org with your suggested dates – it would also be helpful if you could outline your particular interest in Celtic Spirituality.
+For further information - Send an email to email@example.com with your suggested dates – it would also be helpful if you could outline your particular interest in Celtic Spirituality so that we can ensure that this aspect is part of our discussion.

 Booking a study experience with The Centre for Celtic Spirituality will require a down-payment (non refundable) of £50 sterling.